Brand Naming: How the Consumers Pick Their Nicknames

 - The expression of performance: The personification of creatures such as “战神” (God of War), “牛魔王” (Bull Demon King) and “咬地鲨” (Ground Biting Shark)

 Through these expressions, we can see that nicknames can range from descriptive to conceptual.
 In terms of marketing communication, all these nicknames are catchy and memorable, making it easy and effective in leaving a mark in the wider audience’s mind.
 But the high-level nicknames are also ones that instantly carry topics of conversations, such as “The Ex-boyfriend’s Mask” (前男友面膜), “Orgasm” (高潮), “Little Dirty Shoe” (小脏鞋).
 These concepts work not because it’s creative, that’s a given, but because they hint at the inner-desires we all share.
 They are secretive, ambiguous, or appearing negative, often drawing polarizing reactions.

-Seeing this from another angle of trademark registration, names that take the conceptual route are generally easier to register precisely because of its distinctiveness.
-A descriptive name, in contrast, is harder to distinguish, and trademark registration may be more difficult.
-The implication is that brands, especially those that are growing increasingly popular, should consider purchasing the name or nickname in early days (the precondition is that this name or nickname has already been registered by others), so as to avoid knock-off brands from copying or using an integral part of your verbal identity.
+Seeing this from the angle of trademark registration, names that take the conceptual route are generally easier to register precisely because of their distinctiveness.
+A descriptive name, in contrast, is harder to be distinguished, and its trademark registration may be more difficult.
+The essence is that brands, especially those that are growing increasingly popular, should consider purchasing name or nickname in early days (the precondition is that this name or nickname has already been registered by others), so as to avoid knock-off brands from copying or using an integral part of your verbal identity.